Fawzia Mirza

-Fawzia Mirza is a Canadian-born film and TV writer and director.
-She is known for her works such as web series Kam Kardashian, Brown Girl Problems and the film Signature Move (2017).
+Fawzia Mirza is a Canadian film and TV director and screenwriter.
+Her work includes the award-winning feature film The Queen of My Dreams starring Amrit Kaur, the 2017 film Signature Move, and web series Kam Kardashian and Brown Girl Problems.
+She directed on the 2025 Hulu series Deli Boys.

-Early life
+Personal life

-Mirza's parents were born in India and migrated to Pakistan.
-She was born in London, Ontario, Canada.
-She grew up in Sydney, Nova Scotia.

-Eventually, her family moved to Indiana, where she finished high school before relocating to Chicago.
+Mirza was born in London, Ontario, Canada, and grew up in Sydney, Nova Scotia.
+Her parents were born in India and migrated to Pakistan; they eventually moved to Indiana, where Mirza finished high school before relocating to Chicago.

-Film & Web Series
+Mirza came out as a Muslim lesbian in 2016, and describes herself as "a lesbian, Muslim, Pakistani, actor, activist, writer, producer, lawyer and creature of passion".

+Mirza lives in Los Angeles, California.
+She is married to film producer and media inclusion advocate Andria Wilson Mirza.

+Film and web series

 Mirza majored in English and political science at Indiana University in Bloomington, Indiana and then moved to Chicago for law school at Chicago-Kent College of Law.
 After two and a half years of working as a litigator, she changed professions to become an actor.
 She has focused on projects relating to the LGBT community, particularly relating to being a queer Muslim woman, "to gain visibility for women and Brown performers, and find space for queer stories".

 Her first short film The Queen of My Dreams she co-wrote, co-directed with collaborator Ryan Logan.
 As a young girl, Fawzia Mirza fell under the spell of Bollywood heroines and their promise of love and feminine perfection.
 As an adult, she looks back and re-imagines the epic romance in the classic film Aradhana, in a queer light.

 Her one-woman show Me, My Mom and Sharmila explores growing up queer and South Asian; in 2015 she performed it at the International Theatre Festival at the National College of Arts in Lahore.
 Also in 2015, she appeared in Emmy-nominated Her Story, a six-part series on the lives of trans and queer women.
 Mirza plays Ayesha Ali Trump, a fictional Muslim daughter of Donald Trump, in the mockumentary The Muslim Trump Documentary.
 She has made a number of award-winning short films including The First Session, Spunkle, Reclaiming Pakistan, The Streets Are Ours, Saya and I Know Her..